 🏫 Mount Holyoke College (MHC)

 In 2023, I was appointed as a Visiting Assistant Professor in the Department of Physics.
-I initially taught laboratory courses while providing some guest lectures, but began teaching lectures courses in January 2025:
+I primarily teach the first-year physics lectures or labs with the occasional advanced physics lecture:

 During my first year, I developed an internal web portal for introductory physics laboratory course information for students including experimental apparatus, procedural details, and software demonstrations.
 In my second year, I focused created a scaffolding approach to laboratory report writing, providing more pre-filled report templates and gradually evaluating the completion of report elements by the end of the course.